Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Addictions Treatment for Youth in Custody Facilities A substance abuse initiative involving an addictions worker providing assessment, treatment, and follow-up services for youth in custody.
 Ministry of Corrections, Policing and Public Safety, Saskatchewan Health Authority

-Child and Youth Inpatient Addiction Treatment Beds The province offers 33 inpatient addictions treatment beds (formerly known as residential treatment beds) – 15 are operated by a community-based organization in Saskatoon, 12 are operated by the Saskatchewan Health Authority and 6 are operated in Swift Current as a joint effort.
+Child and Youth Inpatient Addiction Treatment Beds The province offers 33 inpatient addictions treatment beds (formerly known as residential treatment beds) - 15 are operated by a community-based organization in Prince Albert, 12 are operated by the Saskatchewan Health Authority in Saskatoon and 6 are operated in Swift Current as a joint effort.
 There are also currently 12 youth detox beds in the province – six in Regina (secure youth detox) and six in Saskatoon, both operated by the Saskatchewan Health Authority.
 Ministry of Health, Saskatchewan Health Authority, community-based organizations

 Community Recovery Teams Intensive supports for children and youth with complex mental health needs are provided through child/youth Community Recovery Teams (CRTs) in Saskatoon, Prince Albert and Regina.
 CRTs support youth with chronic, persistent and complex mental health issues that are often concurrent in nature and compounded by problematic substance use.
 These multi-disciplinary teams typically include nurses, social workers, occupational therapists, addictions counsellors and peer support workers focused on supporting individuals’ health, employment, life skills development, housing, educational or social needs.
 Ministry of Health, Saskatchewan Health Authority, Community Recovery Teams in Saskatoon (EGADZ), Prince Albert and Regina (Street Culture Kidz)